 - Observation experience- Submission of completed form

-- General Psychology or Generally Sociology or Cultural Anthropology
+- General Psychology, General Sociology, or Cultural Anthropology

-- Anatomy and Physiology (Combined A&P course acceptable);
+- Anatomy and Physiology (complete sequence with labs)

 - Observation in an EP lab. (to be scheduled by the prospective student)